ghostm/lift-omniauth/README.markdown

     Omniauth.init

-in your props file(s) define your client id (key) and secret for each provider you will use
+define your client id (key) and secret for each provider you will use in your props file(s) or as JVM system properties

     omniauth.facebooksecret=...
     omniauth.facebookkey=...